slerman12/Help-me/7-Ongoing.md

 The Alderman scoffs.

-The alder-tree procures a disproof of his physics reasoning.
+The alder-tree procures a disproof of the Alderman's physics reasoning.

 “You don’t know what you’re talking about.”